GraphLabANU/website/_pages/vacancies.md

 *Note:* All applicants must apply for admission following the ANU HDR policy and meet ANU’s language requirements.

-For more details on related projects and publications, please visit our [projects page](https://graphlabanu.github.io/website/projects/).
+For more details on related projects and publications, please visit our [research page](https://graphlabanu.github.io/website/publications/).

 We look forward to welcoming new scholars who are eager to contribute to groundbreaking research.